D2KLab/cmr/README.md

 # DATA
 * “2014 Train/Val annotations”
 * Glove 6b.zip
-* images features and classes
+* Images features and classes
 # ILLUSTRATION
 An example on how it works:
 ![Example](https://user-images.githubusercontent.com/84068726/118475014-06698000-b70c-11eb-9437-c1a167229848.png)